VainF/Torch-Pruning/README.md

 torch.save(model, 'model.pth') # !! no .state_dict here since the structure has been changed after pruning
 model = torch.load('model.pth') # load the pruned model
 ```
-The above example shows the basic pruning pipeline using DepGraph.
+The above example shows the core algorithm, DepGraph, that captures the dependencies in structural pruning.
 The target layer `model.conv1` is coupled with multiple layers, necessitating their simultaneous removal in structural pruning.
 We can print the group to take a look at the internal dependencies.
 In the subsequent outputs, "A => B" indicates that pruning operation "A" triggers pruning operation "B." The first group[0] refers to the root of pruning.
 For more details about grouping, please refer to [Wiki - DepGraph & Group](https://github.com/VainF/Torch-Pruning/wiki/3.-DepGraph-&-Group).

 ```python
 print(group.details()) # or print(group)